-Rock Salt is unlikely to cause harmful effects under normal conditions of handling and use but there are four situations where emergency action is needed.
-To limit contact the measures below in "Exposure controls and personal protection" should be followed.
-First aid measures are required when there is:-
+Rock salt is unlikely to cause harmful effects under normal conditions of handling and use but there are four situations where emergency action is needed.
+To limit contact, the measures below in "Exposure controls and personal protection" should be followed.

-Use an eyewash solution or clean water.
-You must hold the eyelids apart for at least 10 minutes.
+Eye Contact: Use an eyewash solution or clean water.
+You must hold the eyelids apart for at least ten minutes.
 If symptoms persist obtain medical attention immediately.

 Clear up spillages and wash spillage area with water.